aws-amplify/docs/docs/lib/datastore/fragments/js/sync/50-selectiveSync.md

 In the above case, the predicate will contain the value `1`, so all Posts with `rating > 1` will get synced down.

-Keep in mind that when calling `DataStore.stop()` the existing contents of the local store are retained.
+Keep in mind that the existing contents of the local store is _retained_ when calling `DataStore.stop()`.

 <amplify-callout>